Ah, Christmas, when the world comes to a pause — but still expects a full paper on the doorstep and the iPad.

 UM delivered a Christmas gift to history lovers by making "K. Ross Toole’s Montana" free for all online.
 This 1985 public television show presented, in 20 episodes, the longtime historian’s lectures on Montana history.

 “There are, I think, undeniably new winds sweeping across America,” he opined at the start of each episode.
 “They are indeed gusty and changeable, but they are new and they will alter what happens in Montana, and whether for better or worse does depend on Montanans and how they or you read those winds.”

 With that, I’d like to sign off on the UM beat and hand it over to reporter Matt Neuman, who — as former editor-in-chief of the Montana Kaimin — will undoubtedly excel.
 (Click here to read five of his favorite stories from 2019).
 In the new year, I’ll be stepping in as the Missoulian’s natural resources reporter until Rob Chaney returns from his Nieman Fellowship.
 With so many UM scientists and policy experts keeping their fingers on the pulse of the environment here, I expect to still be on campus plenty in the months ahead.

 - Patrick Reilly

-Stay current on the University of Montana and other higher education news in Montana with the Missoulian's weekly email, Under the M. This newsletter will land in your email box on Tuesdays.
+Stay current on the University of Montana and higher education news in Montana with the Missoulian's weekly email, Under the M. This newsletter will land in your email box mostly on Tuesdays.
 Got a news tip?
 Want to hear more about something at UM?
 Missoula College?
 The Commissioner's Office?
 Shoot a note to firstname.lastname@example.org.
 My colleague Matt Neuman has also started a newsletter on Missoula city and county government, which he entitled "Urban Scrawl" after much debate.
 Thank you for reading, and please sign up here if you'd like to subscribe.

 500 S. Higgins